ajmal017/stock_trend_finder/ideas.md

     - Dividend leaders
     - Number of stocks above/below 200DMA (need split function for this to work effectively)
     - Stocks that hit a 52wk high within the last 2 weeks.
 Number & list.
+    - Put a little symbol on the biotech stocks on the watch lists so I know what's a #btf

 Stocktwits Report